ABI-Software/ABIBook/MAP/MAP-feature-demonstration.rst

 This document details the features of `MAP`_, a cross-platform framework for managing workflows.
 MAP is a plugin-based application that can be used to create workflows from a collection of workflow steps.

-In order to go through this demonstration, you will need;

-- version 0.9.0 of MAP, available from the `project downloads`_.
+In this demonstration is based on version 0.9.0 of MAP, available from the `project downloads`_.
-- the plugins which are available from the `github project`_.
-- the Zinc library and the PyZinc extension module from `physiome`_
-- the MAP client dependencies.

 Directions for installing MAP and getting the MAP plugins are available in the :ref:`MAP-install-setup`.

 In this demonstration we will cover the features of MAP.
 We will start with a quick tour and then create a new workflow that will help us segment a region of interest from a stack of images.